OhanazzZ/Mit_and_Yit/README.md

 * [Deliverable 2](#Deliverable-2)

 ## Final Deliverable
+The link to Git repository for the web application is https://github.com/GilfoylePP/Mit_and_Yit--INFO30005.
+The URL to the live website is https://mityit.herokuapp.com.
+The commit id is **f8089ce**.
 There are three core functionalities, **user profile**, **matching system** and **review system**, have been implemented to our application.